Thoughts at 30

 It’s funny though, as I go through the list of all these things that I’m supposed to want, all these things that are supposed to signify that I’m on the right path in life… I find that they aren’t any of the things I truly desire… other than those Canucks… come on, win one damn cup will ya!

-Instead I find myself with an alternative list.
+Instead I find myself with an alternative list in an alternative lifestyle.
 A list that I never would’ve imagined at the age of 20.
 A list that, as I look to the age of 35 and 40, I am sure will continue to diverge from the ‘conventional path'; will continue to become much more diverse and will certainly continue to distance itself from what others think I want, think I need.

 I traded in the notion of a steady, well paying job for a landscaping stint I do back home for a few months a year and random volunteer positions around the world.
 Do I have high earnings?
 Absolutely not… and I don’t want them.
 Yet my earning potential is increasing dramatically, and I have that funny thing that much of our generation no longer seeks in their work (or even life for that matter)… a sense of meaning.